 Tuition is $995.00 which includes a $275.00 deposit required at the time of application for the Basic Design class.
 The deposit will be refunded if cancellation notice is received five (5) business days before the start of classes.

-If you would like to register for the two week course, please click on one of the following Registration Form link or contact Ann Boney at (979) 845-1699 firstname.lastname@example.org
+If you would like to register for the this two week course, please click on the following Registration Form link or contact Ann Boney at (979) 845-1699 email@example.com

-There are any number of motels/hotels you may select from in the Bryan/College Station area.
+There are many motels/hotels in the Bryan/College Station area from which to choose.
 Please click the following link for a list from the B/CS Visitors Bureau: